Catalin-web/CVADL/README.md

-This is all labs solved from Computer Vision and Deep Learning Course from UBB: Computer Science (2024).
-Solved labs are in the /Solutions folder.
+This repository serves as a comprehensive collection of labs for the Computer Vision And Deep Learning Course conducted at the Computer Science Faculty of Babes-Bolyai University.
+Basically all the labs solutions from the year 2024 (in /Solutions folder).